 The table below shows confirmed cases of COVID-19 reinfection.
-The first confirmed case of reinfection was reported in Hong Kong on August 24, and six others were reported later that week.
-Earlier cases of suspected reinfection could not be confirmed due to a lack of data.
+The first confirmed case of reinfection was reported in Hong Kong in late August 2020, and 543 other cases were reported over the next year, along with nearly 180,000 suspected cases.

 People with SARS-CoV-2, the virus which causes COVID-19, may continue to test positive for several months without being sick or infectious.
 A reinfection is confirmed when testing shows each virus’ genetic makeup is different to a degree which cannot be explained through in-vivo evolution.

 The table below shows confirmed cases of reinfection.
 For a timeline with more details, scroll down to the bottom of this page.
 For a list of suspected and probable cases, click here.

 Reporting on reinfections is limited.
 If you believe we have missed a case, please let us know by sending us an email at [email protected].
 You can also reach us on Twitter by sending a DM to @BNODesk.

 - Reported: The date on which the reinfection is publicly reported.
 Due to the amount of research required to confirm a reinfection, the actual case may have occurred weeks or months earlier.